The PADI Rescue Diver course is a very important step in expanding your knowledge and experience.

-How to assist a tired diver and a panicked diver at the surface.
+Missing diver procedures.
+How to help a tired diver and a panicked diver on the surface.

-To practice some search patterns underwater with a compass to locate a missing buddy.
+Practice underwater search diagrams with a compass to locate a lost diver.

-How to surface, assess and transport an unconscious diver while performing rescue breaths.
+How to surface, assess and transport an unconscious diver while performing.

 Common equipment problems.